xp44mm/Notebook/F#/Applied Object-Oriented Programming.md

 # CHAPTER 8 Applied Object-Oriented Programming

 This chapter could also be called “being functional in an object-oriented world.”
-By now you’ve mastered the F# syntax and style, but there is still plenty to be said about using F# in the object-oriented landscape of the .NET platform.
+By now you've mastered the F# syntax and style, but there is still plenty to be said about using F# in the object-oriented landscape of the .NET platform.

 In this chapter, you learn how to create F# types that integrate better with other object- oriented languages like C#.
 For example, with operator overloading, you can allow your types to be used with symbolic code.
 Also, events enable your classes to notify consumers to receive notifications when certain actions occur.
 This not only enables you to be more expressive in your F# code, but also reduces the friction with non-F# developers when sharing your code.